 And we know that failure of commercial truck parts and systems, often due to faulty maintenance, leads to crashes.
 The most comprehensive study of truck maintenance accidents ever conducted, known as the Large Truck Crash Causation Study (LTCCS), found that of 78,000 truck crashes examined, a failure of the vehicle was identified in 8,000 crashes, 10 percent of all crashes for which a “critical reason” could be determined.

-As your truck accident attorneys, Babcock Partners will work to show that a truck’s failure led to your accident and injury, and the failure was due to maintenance that was faulty or not done at all.
+As your truck accident attorneys, Babcock Injury Lawyers will work to show that a truck’s failure led to your accident and injury, and the failure was due to maintenance that was faulty or not done at all.
 This requires knowledge of large trucks and their operations, and how to identify their failures after the fact.

 Babcock Injury Lawyers sometimes relies on accident reconstruction specialists whom we regularly work with to assist with the investigative work required to determine how and why your track accident occurred.
 With a convincing case built on solid evidence, we can obtain compensation for you.